104: No Such Thing As A Herd Of Koalas

 It's only going to get worse from there.

-A Bosnian man had his house hit five times by meteorites in less than six months a few years ago.
+A Bosnian man had had his house hit five times by meteorites in less than six months a few years ago.

 Experts at the local university were like, well, maybe there's like a magnetic anomaly or something like that.
 But he thought that he said, I am obviously being targeted by extraterrestrials.